BURN & FIRE SAFETY PERIMETER GUIDELINES

 Determine the Number of Safety Perimeter Crew

-You will need a minimum of one person on your Perimeter Team for every 25 feet of the perimeter’s circumference.
-To make it simple:
+You will need a minimum of one front-line person on your perimeter crew for every 15 feet (4.5 m) of the perimeter’s circumference.
+Some simple examples:

 Perimeter Crew Identification

-Make sure your Perimeter crew can be easily identified and distinguished from participants by providing them (or telling them to bring) a perimeter burn shirt, bandana or other unique clothing that will not be covered up by jackets or other outerwear.
+Make sure your Perimeter crew can be easily identified and distinguished from participants by the use of day-glo safety vests to be worn over their jackets or other outerwear.

 Quadrant Zones & Perimeter Captains

 For larger burns, divide the burn circle into four quadrants and number or name each one.
-Designate one person that will take responsibility for each quadrant.
-Make sure everyone knows the name or number of his or her quadrant.
+Designate one person to take responsibility for each quadrant.
+Make sure everyone knows the name or number of his/her quadrant.
 This will make the task of locating emergencies or other issues easier for all involved.

 Clear communication at all levels is essential.
-We've found that radio communication is of great help for all burns and is a requirement for larger burns.
-In the event of a perimeter collapse, make sure all perimeter staff knows not to put themselves between a surging crowd and a fire.
+We’ve found that radio communication is great help for all burns and is a requirement for larger burns.
+In the event of a perimeter collapse, make sure all perimeter staff know not to put themselves between a surging crowd and a fire.
 All staff should go to the designated rendezvous point so that everyone can be accounted for.
+We require 3:05 O’clock on your perimeter to be your rendezvous point for perimeter volunteers.

 Establishing a Perimeter